 As I said before:

-We failed to appreciate how difficult it would be to explain to you and our investors how our transactions with LJM created value.
+We failed to appreciate how difficult it would be to explain to you and our investors how our transactions with LJM created value for Enron’s shareholders.

-We underestimated the suspicion and anger surrounding Andy’s involvement.
+We underestimated the turmoil that would surround Andy’s involvement.

-We failed to , I am sorry and adequately take these into account we will do better.
+We failed to anticipate these issues, I am sorry and we will do better.

 But, more than apologies from me, you need to know that things are going to be different around here: